Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Classification of type A fibrations

 The cohomology $H^* (F/G, \QQ)$ can be computed in terms of the cohomology of the base $H^* (Z/H, \QQ)$ by the Leray--Hirsch theorem:

-By assumption $F/G \cong \PP^n$, so this forces the base $Z/H$ to be a point.
-Since $Z$ is an abelian variety and $H$ was a finite group acting freely on $Z$, this means that $Z$ is a point and $H$ is trivial.
+By assumption $H^* (F/G, \QQ) \cong H^* (\PP^n, \QQ)$, so this forces the base $Z/H$ to be a point and $F/G \cong \PP^n$.
+Since $Z$ is an abelian variety and $H$ is a finite group acting freely on $Z$, this means that $Z$ is a point and $H$ is trivial.
 That is, $F$ is a $G$-abelian variety.
-The result now follows from the main results of \cite{auf-art20, auf-art-que22}, where they classified all possible $G$-abelian varieties $F$ with smooth quotient $F/G$. \end{proof}
+The lemma now follows from the main results of \cite{auf-art20, auf-art-que22} which provide a classification of $G$-abelian varieties $F$ with smooth quotient $F/G$. \end{proof}